 - Author(s) must be enrolled as an undergraduate or graduate student for at least one term in the 2022-23 academic year.
 Students who are affiliated with the Natural Hazards Center are not eligible to apply.

 - Papers must be authored by one or more students and cannot be co-authored by faculty or colleagues who are not students.

 - Papers cannot be under consideration or accepted for publication at the time of submission.

-- Papers must be edited, double-spaced, and less than 25 pages, including notes, references, and tables.
-Papers over 25 pages will be disqualified
+- Papers must be edited, double-spaced (including references), and less than 25 pages, including notes, references, and tables.
+Single-spaced papers or papers over 25 pages will be disqualified.

 Papers will be judged primarily for originality and content.
 Well-organized and logical theses or arguments that are engaging and demonstrate author knowledge and ability to integrate a broad scope of resources will be favored.